nigelredding/act65.github.io/_drafts/2016-4-29-Problems.md

 > What important problems are you working on?
 [Richard Hamming](http://www.paulgraham.com/hamming.html)

-I would like to answer a slightly different question; what problems do you think are important? (the questions I wish I was working on…)
+I would like to answer a slightly different question; what problems do you think are important? (the problems I wish I was working on…)

 Why do I think posing problems is important?

-For each I am to describe the;
+For each I aim to describe the;
 * problem (high level),
 * a metaphorical example,
 * a formal definition,